Preeyal/IPL/README.md

 This dataset contains the data from IPL season 2008 to IPL season 2017.

 # Blog
-For Detailed presentation, Have a Glimpse of my blog @hashnode
+For Detailed presentation, Have a Glimpse of my blog https://datanalytics.hashnode.dev/ipl-data-analysis @hashnode.